 - Trim off about 1 inch off the bottom.
 Scald the chives with hot water for about 2 minutes.
 Discard water and wring out as much water as you can from the chives.
 The reason for doing this is so the chives won't be poking the dough and tear it when you wrap.
 Then cut the chives into smaller pieces, about 1-inch.
 Proceed to next step

 Preparing the filling:

-Palce the pork, chives, eggs, cotn starch, and pinch of salt and pepper in a bowl.
-Stir to mix everything until you get a nice pasty like consistency.
-Cover with a plastic wrap and let them rest in the refrigerator while you are preparing the rest
+- Place all the ingredients for the filling in a mixing bowl.
+Add the chives you prepared earlier.
+Stir to mix everything until you get a nice paste-like consistency.
+Cover with a plastic wrap and let them rest in the refrigerator for at least 30 minutes

-When finish with wrapping the buns, heat a large skillet with lid over medium heat.
+- Preheat a large skillet with a lid over medium heat.
 Add the oil and swirl to coat the surface.
-Add the buns, flat sides down and let them brown for 5 minutes.
-Add 1 cup of chicken stock (it will sizzle voraciously, but don't panic) and cover the pan with the lid.
-Allow the bun to steam for about 10 minutes.
-If stock has evaporated but buns are not yet cooked, add more stock in 1/4- 1 cup increments as needed.
-You may need to work in batches.
-Don't overcrowd the skillet, as the buns will expand when being steamed.
-Remove from the skillet to a serving platter with the chili sauce
+Add the buns, seam sides down in a single layer and let them brown on both sides (I didn't brown the other side that has pleats on them because it's open-face pleats).
+Add the hot water (it will sizzle voraciously, but don't panic) and cover the pan with the lid.
+Allow the bun to steam for about 5 minutes or until the liquid evaporates.
+Remove from the pan to serving platter

 - Combine soy sauce and rice vinegar in a dipping sauce bowl.
 Serve with the buns.
 You can also serve with chili sauce on the side too

 DISCLOSURE: This post contains affiliate links, which support this site at no extra cost to you.
 Learn more.